Xilinx/Alveo-Cards/master/management-specification/_sources/std-smbus-commands.rst.txt

 0x20–Critical Sensor Data Record (CSDR) Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Note:** Currently, this command is only supported in Alveo™ U30 cards.
+**Note:** Currently, this command is only supported in Alveo™ U30 Hyperscaler only SKU.

 The CSDR command implementation is Block Read from server BMC’s perspective and SC sends the data LSB first (i.e.) Byte 0, Byte 1 ...
 Byte 63 order.